SwissTonyStark/GameMindsDT/d4rl_pybullet_dt/README.md

 | walker2d-bullet-mixed-v0 | Walker2DBulletEnv-v0 | 181.51 | 277.71 | 1363.94 | 9.45 | 89772 |

 ## Dataset
 Since the dataset offers 3 types of levels: `random`, `medium` and `mixed`, we need to analise which of them are the cleanest and optim one to use.
 First we used the `random` datasets, but after different trials we saw that the results was not as we expected compared to the other two types.
 This could be happend because those samples are sampled wiht a randomly initialized policy, making the results hard to converge to a optim result for the Decision Transformer.
 Another artifact we took care was the amount of samples that the dataset has.
 In this kind of models, the amount of data impacts on the model, specially in the training step, so due to that, we discarded thoses datasets that offers less samples than the other ones.
-So the decision was to work the the `medium` dataset.
+So the decision was to work the the `medium` dataset, and all the results displayed below will be gathered using this dataset.

 Before start training, we analised the dataset.
 The number of samples corresponds to the total steps obtained from adding up the steps of each episode.
 This is an important point, since we trated the dataset as a sequence of episodes.
 The preproecess of the data consisted on: